CrazyKing007/SQL--E-Commerce/README.md

-Thank you for your support, and I look forward to connecting with you!
+Thank you for your precious time.